dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

-Above is the Pseudo Code from the disassembly of the *missile_launcher()* function We can spot a bug that allows us to leak an address from the binary code, how? if you check these lines in detail you will be able to  understand it.
+We can spot a bug that allows us to leak an address from the binary code, but how?
+Above is the Pseudo Code from the disassembly of the *missile_launcher()* function.
+If you check these lines in detail, you will be able to understand.

 ```c
   read(0, buf, 0x1FuLL);
   printf("\n[*] New coordinates: x = [0x53e5854620fb399f], y = %s\n[*] Verify new coordinates? (y/n): ", buf);
 ```
-As shown above we will read input from the user and the print the buffer (buf) as a string after "y =" if we don't send any input it will just print whatever the buf variable is pointing at, so basically not providing an input will provide us with a leak as shown below:
+As shown above, we will read input from the user and then print the buffer (buf) as a string.
+If we don't send any input, it will just print whatever the "buf" variable is pointing at, so basically, not providing input will lead us to a leak, as shown below:

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-30-38.png)

-Great, now let's move on to see how we can use this leak to chain it against another vulnerability since by itself will not help us to exploit the binary.
-For that we can follow along the same mentioned function missile_launcher() it worth notice that the *buf* variable in this representation is a *char* data type buffer of 32 bytes (char buf[32]) but it's used to read the confirmation y/n answer with a read function that allows to write 0x84, so we have a 0x64 BOF in this function, as shown below
+Great, now let's move on to see how we can use this Leak to chain it against another vulnerability since by itself will not help us to exploit the binary.
+For that, we can follow the function mentioned, *missile_launcher()*.
+It is worth noticing that the *buf* variable in this representation is a *char* data type buffer of 32 bytes (char buf[32]), but it's used to read the confirmation y/n answer with a read function that allows writing 0x84 bytes, so we have a 0x64 BOF in this function, as shown below

 ```c
   printf("\n[*] New coordinates: x = [0x53e5854620fb399f], y = %s\n[*] Verify new coordinates? (y/n): ", buf);